strawbees/s3-publisher/README.md

 }
 ```

-If you don't want to commit the name of your bucket, set `BUCKET` environment variable with the name of your bucket and just skip the `--bucket` option.
+If you don't want to commit the name of your bucket, set `S3_BUCKET` environment variable with the name of your bucket and just skip the `--bucket` option.
+The same applies to the `--region` option and the `S3_REGION` environment variable.